 - Pressure tactics during the application or collection process

-- Requests for unusual collateral or access to government benefits
+- Requests for unusual collateral or direct access to your government benefits

 Legitimate lenders like Bree maintain transparent pricing structures, proper licensing, clear loan agreement terms and conditions, and customer service support that helps borrowers understand their obligations and rights.